Family Business Succession Planning—Tips for Success

-Family business succession planning should be a priority for every company that wants to pass on its business to the next generation needs a business succession plan.
+Every company that wants to pass on its business to the next generation needs a business succession plan.

 Sooner or later, everyone wants to retire.
-But if you own a family business, retirement isn't just a matter of deciding not to go into the office any more.
-Besides ensuring that you have enough money to retire on, the whole question of what happens to the business becomes paramount.
-Who's going to manage the business when you no longer work the business?
+However, determining what happens to the business can be as important as ensuring that you have enough money to retire on.
+Who's going to manage the business?
 How will ownership be transferred?

-If the business will be carried on by relatives then it is important to have a family business succession plan in place to manage these issues, setting up a smooth transition between you and the future owners of your business.
-With family businesses, succession planning can be especially complicated because of the relationships and emotions involved - and because most people are not that comfortable discussing topics such as aging, death, and their financial affairs.
+With family businesses, succession planning can be especially complicated because of the relationships and emotions involved and because many people are not comfortable discussing topics such as aging, death, and financial affairs.

-It's important to realize that management and ownership are not necessarily one and the same.
-You may decide, for instance, to transfer management of your business to just one of your children but transfer equal shares of business ownership to all your children, whether they're actively involved in operating the business or not.
+If transferring the business, it's important to realize that management and ownership are not the same.
+You may decide, for instance, to transfer management of your business to just one of your children but transfer equal shares of ownership to all your children, whether they're actively involved in operating the business or not.

 By reorganizing your corporation to exchange your common shares in the business for preferred shares with a fixed value equal to the common-share value, you can pass all future capital appreciation and income tax liability on that future appreciation to your children while you retain control, and access to the current value of the business, in effect freezing the corporation.

-For many family businesses, family is the primary emphasis of succession planning.
+Family is the primary emphasis of succession planning for many businesses.
 Whether you're thinking about the future management of your business, how ownership is going to be passed along, or taxes, you won't be able to help thinking about how your decisions will affect your family.
 Consider six key tips to have the best chance at a successful transition.

-Five years in advance is good.
-Ten years in advance is better.
+- Start planning early: Five years in advance is good, but 10 years in advance is better.
 Many business advisers tell budding entrepreneurs to build an exit strategy right into their business plan.
-The point is, the longer you get to spend on succession planning, the smoother the transition process is likely to be.
+The longer you get to spend on succession planning, the smoother the transition process is likely to be.

-You may want your first-born son to run the business, but does he have the business skills or even the interest to do it?
+- Be realistic: You may want your first-born son to run the business, but does he have the business skills or even the interest to do it?
 Perhaps there's another family member who is more capable.
 It may even be that there are no family members capable of or interested in continuing the business and that it would be best to sell it.
-Examine the strengths of all possible successors as objectively as possible and think about what's best for the business.
+Examine the strengths of all possible successors as objectively as possible.

-While this is a nice idea in theory, it may not be in the best interests of your business.
-Remember that management and ownership are separate business succession planning issues.
+- Do what's best for the business: Making sure everyone has equal shares seems nice, but it may not be in the best interests of your business.
 It may be fairer for the successor(s) you have chosen to run the business to have a larger share of business ownership than family members not active in the business.
-Another alternative is to use voting and non-voting shares so that only some of the family shareholders can make decisions on company policy.
-Or it may be best to transfer both management and ownership to your chosen successor and make other financial arrangements to benefit your other children.
+Another alternative is to use voting and nonvoting shares so that only some of the family shareholders can make decisions on company policy.
+It may be best to transfer both management and ownership to your chosen successor and make other financial arrangements to benefit your other children.

-Lawyers, accountants, financial advisors - there are many professionals that can help you put together a successful succession plan.
-There are even companies that specialize in family business succession planning, who will facilitate the process of working through issues.
+- Get outside help: Lawyers, accountants, financial advisers, and others can help you put together a successful succession plan.
+There even are companies that specialize in family business succession planning that will facilitate the process of working through issues.